Photo courtesy of Preservation Hall on Facebook

-When former owner Richard Fiske took the wheel at Bombay Club in the early 2000s, jazz was scarce in the Quarter (with the exception of Preservation Hall).
+When former owner Richard Fiske took the wheel at Bombay Club in the early 2000s, jazz was scarce in the Quarter (except for Preservation Hall).
 Fiske aimed to make Bombay Club a live jazz destination on par with nightclubs of the 1940s.
-He succeeded at his task, and although he has since passed on, his legacy continues in the nightly lineup of jazz luminaries, such as Matt Lemmler and Josh Paxton, at Bombay Club.
+He succeeded at his task, and although he has since passed on, his legacy continues in the nightly lineup of jazz luminaries.
 There’s no better place to savor music alongside new Louisiana cuisine and cocktails, all in a comfortably luxurious atmosphere.

 Preservation Hall (726 St. Peter St.)

-There’s no air conditioning, sound system or alcohol for sale at this no-frills venue.
+There’s no food or drink for sale or public restrooms at this no-frills, all-ages venue (you can bring your own drinks).
 What you will find, though, is a bastion of traditional New Orleans jazz that has branched out in recent years to embrace performances by artists ranging from Mos Def to Foo Fighters.
-Grab a go-cup and get ready to sweat it out—a concert at Pres Hall is truly a New Orleans bucket-list item.
+Grab a go-cup and get ready to sweat it out — a concert at Pres Hall is truly a New Orleans bucket-list item.

 The Spotted Cat (623 Frenchmen St.)